appwebd/nd064_course_1/exercise-2.11-Endpoints-for-Application-Status/README.md

 Once all the pre-requisites are completed, you can get started on developing endpoints to describe the application state.

-You will found more feedback about this exercise in the folder video
+Was created a video for this exercise (folder video)